 The KI Building has a clear-cut rectangular form with an interior design focused on creating scientific and cultural spaces that are easily accessible by students and local residents as well as the researchers working at KAIST.
 The area upon which the building now stands used to be affectionately known as the “duck plaza,” where a horde of ducks and geese resided along the pond.
 The plaza was a place for rest, restoration, and refueling.
 Knowing this, it is unsurprising that while designing the KI Building, emphasis was placed on maintaining a visual link with its surrounding natural environment, departing from the strong formal image of a typical laboratory building.
 Today, the building, whose lower floors superbly blend with the external environment, is an innovative, high-tech structure accommodating the cultural and scientific activities of students and all visitors to KAIST.

 The theme of the first floor was borrowed from the earlier duck pond, a resting place and a site of cultural and leisure activities.
-The first floor is open on all sides for the convenience of pedestrians and anyone using the nearby squares, with a small stand and cafeteria located in one corner.
+The first floor is open on all sides of the building for the convenience of pedestrians and anyone using the nearby squares, with a small stand and cafeteria located in one corner.
 While the first floor is a space open to everyone, the second floor is designed to provide a range of settings for meetings and exchanges for both visitors and researchers.
 On the second floor, there are seminar rooms of various sizes, and the interior spaces of these rooms can be extended to the outside deck in order to accommodate a variety of scientific meetings and events.
-The third, fourth, and fifth floors, which house cutting-edge labs, have an open lab framework that allows space composition changes easily so as to facilitate interdisciplinary collaborations.
+The third, fourth, and fifth floors, which house cutting-edge labs, have an open lab framework that allows for easy space composition changes so as to facilitate fast-paced interdisciplinary collaborations.
 On every floor, there are meeting rooms of various sizes to encourage collaborations and interchanges among researchers.